-- Reduce customer churn rate – According to the study by Kolsky, 25 out of 26 customers will churn without complaining.
+- Reduce customer churn rate – According to a study by Kolsky, 25 out of 26 customers will churn without complaining.
 The higher is your churn rate, the bigger is the negative impact on your business.
 Keeping your customers happy with your products or services will reduce your customer churn.

 - Word of mouth affect – Happy customers turn out to be the best brand advocates.
 They share their positive experiences and success stories with positive word of mouth.
 According to Nielsen, 92% of people trust recommendations from friends and family over any other type of advertising.

 - Increase customer lifetime value (CLTV) – When brands are able to meet and exceed customers’ expectations, they transform into loyal customers from one time buyers.
-By understanding the customer experience and measuring feedback across all touchpoints, you can start to understand the key drivers to increase your CLTV.
+By understanding the customer experience and assessing feedback across all touchpoints, you can start to understand the key drivers to increase your CLTV.

 - Less number of support issues – Effective communication between the company and customer reduces the number of support issues.
-Customers appreciate when their voices are heard.
+Customers appreciate it when their voices are heard.
 The simple acknowledgment that a company is receptive to feedback will be implemented can be a catalyst for repeat business.